Overview of Romania's Dairy Industry

-Romania stands out as a key player in the Eastern European dairy market, known for its strong capabilities in milk production and processing.
-The country's thriving dairy sector is pivotal to the national economy, leveraging its substantial livestock base.
+Romania is a key player in the Eastern European dairy market, recognized for its strong capabilities in milk production and processing.
+The country's dairy sector is a vital part of the national economy, supported by a substantial livestock base.

 Milk Production and Livestock

 Romania is home to approximately 1.6 million dairy cattle and 1.1 million dairy goats.
-These livestock contribute to a total milk production volume of around 4.7 million tonnes per year, underscoring the country's robust dairy farming capacity.
+Together, these contribute to a total milk production volume of around 4.7 million tonnes annually, highlighting the country's robust dairy farming capacity.

 Milk Processing Volume

-Annually, Romania processes about 3.5 million tonnes of milk, focusing on transforming this raw milk into various dairy products.
-These include cheese, milk powder, and whey, catering to both domestic consumption and export demands.
+Annually, Romania processes about 3.5 million tonnes of milk.
+This milk is transformed into various dairy products, including cheese, milk powder, and whey, catering to both domestic consumption and export demands.

 Cheese Production

-Cheese production is a highlight of Romania's dairy industry, with the country producing approximately 85,000 tonnes annually.
-Traditional Romanian cheeses are popular exports, bolstering the country's international market reputation.
+Cheese production is a standout segment of Romania's dairy industry, with around 85,000 tonnes produced annually.
+Traditional Romanian cheeses are particularly popular as exports, enhancing the country's international market reputation.

 Production of Milk Powder and Whey

 Romania produces about 20,000 tonnes of milk powder and 12,000 tonnes of whey each year.
-These products are essential to both domestic and international markets, meeting diverse consumer needs.
+These products are crucial for meeting the needs of both domestic and international markets.

 Key Dairy Enterprises in Romania

 Prominent dairy plants in Romania include Albalact, Covalact, Napolact, FrieslandCampina, and Danone Romania.
-Important dairy farms feature Lacto Solomonescu, Nordic Farms, Agrocomplex Lunca Pașcani, and Ferma Zootehnică Zimbru.
+Key dairy farms include Lacto Solomonescu, Nordic Farms, Agrocomplex Lunca Pașcani, and Ferma Zootehnică Zimbru.

 Trade of Dairy Products